CybersecurityAutomationWorkshop/caw2022/index.md

 Thank you to AT&T for hosting the event for us.

 Light refreshments will be provided - thanks again to AT&T.
-Intent is to have lunch
+Lunch is being
-brought in to maximize workshop time.
+brought in to maximize workshop time - thanks to Cybeats.

-A sponsor has volunteered to provide lunch.
+** COVID **
-Details are still being worked.
+The workshop will follow [AT&T Forum COVID-19 Guidelines](./Images/ForumCovid-19Guidelines).

-More details on venue, refreshments, etc are [tbd](fixlink)
+TL;DR - Vaccination required.
+Masks required.

 **Remote Access**